WesselVinke/OpenNote/README.md

 ## Why this exists

 Most block editors you've used are SaaS: your notes live behind an account, your data sits on someone else's servers, the editor is closed source, and you can't change anything.
+On the other hand, existing 'opensource' block editors that match quality needs are currently hard to come by.

-OpenNote is the opposite of that:
+OpenNote is:

 - **Yours.** Pages are rows in a SQLite file you can back up, grep, or throw in git.
 - **Fast to run.** `npm install && npm run dev`.
 No Docker, no Postgres, no auth setup.